Unique Device Identification (UDI)

 o Develop label template for the entire organization

-o Develop label sign-off process to include all impacted areas
+o Develop a label sign-off process to include all impacted areas

 o ADIC Technology will work for you?
 Concatenated, Stacked, 2-D Matrix?
 What are the technical capabilities of your trading partners?